imrosun/Java8/README.md

 # Java8

-I have been posting Java8Features with explaination with code in comment section.
+I post Java8Features with explaination in comment section.